code of conduct

 City Council -

-Council and staff reviewed a shortened rewrite of the elected-official code of conduct intended to replace a longer, more legalistic complaint process with a more day-to-day usable document.
+Council and staff reviewed a shortened rewrite of the elected-official Code of Conduct intended to replace a longer, more legalistic complaint process with a more day-to-day usable document.

 City Council Work Session -